-On the other paw, the Shih Tzu were bred as companion dogs, and named “Little Lions” for their appearance rather than personality.
+On the other paw, the Shih Tzu was bred as companion dogs and named “Little Lions” for their appearance rather than personality.

-Their traits include a knack for being happy, affectionate, and loving company.
+Their traits include a knack for being a happy, affectionate, and loving company.

 Bear in mind that the Shorkie’s temperament is a combination of their genetics and socialization (early experiences in life) and a picture starts to emerge of a dog that is energetic but lap-loving, curious and affectionate, bold and happy at the same time.

-Whether or not your Shorkie puppy grows into a confident, well-adjust adult largely depends on their socialization by the breeder (more of this shortly) and how your raise them.
+Whether or not your Shorkie puppy grows into a confident, well-adjust adult largely depends on their socialization by the breeder (more of this shortly) and how you raise them.